What Kind of Blade Do You Need?

 Schlaeger – an excellent compromise between a light blade for point work and a heavy blade for strong cutting.
 The stage combat standard for a couple of decades (although the pendulum seems to be swinging back in favor of the epee).
-L = 35″; ½” wide, 11 oz Sorry, but these Chinese blades are difficult to keep in stock – We may need to substitute the Rapier blade below as we see fit.
+L = 35″; ½” wide, 11 oz Sorry, but these Chinese blades are difficult to keep in stock – I may need to substitute the Rapier blade below as I see fit.

 Rapier – these blades came to us from Hanwei, in China.
-L = 35″ (we cut them down from the 37″ as shown in the photo) 1″ wide, 16.5 oz We are discontinuing this blade from our line-up.
+L = 35″ (we cut them down from the 37″ as shown in the photo) 1″ wide, 16.5 oz I am discontinuing this blade from my line-up.

 Vorpal – a very sweet light blade, wider and shorter than the schlaeger.
 The balance point is closer to the hand, making an exquisitely responsive sabre, stout rapier or single-hand broadsword.
 Strong and quick.
-Sorry, but this French blade is no longer being made, so these are all used blades only – We will continue to provide them for both sales and rental until we run out.
+Sorry, but this French blade is no longer being made, so these are all used blades only – I will continue to provide them for both sales and rental until I run out.
 L= 29″; 15 oz; ⅞” wide.

 Poniard – this light and thin blade makes a perfect match against the common epee or foil bladed rapiers found in most props cabinets.
 L= 15″ [some a little shorter]; W= ⅝”; 4 oz

 Wide Dagger – incredibly strong steel, this blade can survive even broadsword fights.
 Very lovely, but might be too strong against the fencing epee blade.
 L= 12″; W= 1″; 8 oz